 A bedtime prayer app offers a centralized place for resources.
 These resources are designed for a particular demographic.

 These apps are quickly evolving, and, likely, a given app will further refine its features as time goes on.
 We’ll make an effort to update this article regularly.
 For the most up-to-date information, consult the apps themself.

 We’re not going to “rate” these apps.
-All function equally well.
+We’ve tested these apps and their base functionality on our devices work equally well.
 Which one, or none, is best for you depends on what you’re looking for.

 Annual Cost: $39.99

 As compared to the other Christian bedtime sleep apps, Abide primarily focuses on stories.
 The first screen offers a featured bedtime story, a daily biblical meditation, stories for sleep, and meditations for anxiety and dealing with emotions.
 There is also a feature that provides ambient noise.

 Abide offers content specifically geared toward children and a lot of it.
 Pray also has some.
 This feature apparently turns off some would-be app users in the comment section of the app, but this feature might make it a slam-dunk choice of parents of young children looking to help cultivate a positive habit.
 Hallow and Soultime don’t address this portion of the market.
 Pray.com contains some podcasts that are intended for mature audiences.